Let's start with the Basics: Where Does Tea Come From?

 (1) Leaf to Water Ratio

 The general rule is 1 teaspoon of tea to 8 ounces of water.
 1 teaspoon is usually about 2 grams of tea.
 Now, it is important to know that each tea leaf is processed in its own unique way which means that not all tea is equal in how much goes into a teaspoon.
 Some teas are light and fluffy, think of Mandarin Chamomile and White Rose Mint.
-Some are heavy and dense, think of Hot Cinnamon Spice.
-And some teas meet the standard 2 grams = 1 teaspoon, like Shalimar and Berry Wellness.
+Some are heavy and dense, think of Hot Cinnamon Spice, and some teas meet the standard 2 grams = 1 teaspoon, like Shalimar and Berry Wellness.

 The amount of tea you use is what controls the strength or flavor of your tea.
 We recommend that initially, you follow the guidelines we provide.
 Then, once you’ve tasted the tea, consider if you would like more flavor (more tea) or less flavor (less tea).